symfony/symfony-docs/book/controller.rst

     $mailer = $this->get('mailer');

 There are countless other services available and you are encouraged to define your own.
-For more information, see the :doc:`Extending Symfony </book/extending_symfony>` chapter.
+For more information, see the :doc:`/book/service_container` chapter.

 .. index::